eebod/E-space-hashnode/clswn7ir600020bk0a8s5gvfl.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708512078111/d1facb54-fb64-4b98-9c1a-61af2f9c34d6.png align="center")

-The image above shows the first failed attempt to improve status quality.
+The image above shows the approach to the first failed attempt to improve status quality.

 **\- Second Approach (Passed)**

-I know Whatsapp does some message and media management and tries to be efficient with those, by not letting you upload the exact same file over and over to their server, and using up unnecessary storage space, which can quickly add up, as Whatsapp has over a billion daily active users who shares one type of file everyday.
+I know Whatsapp does some message and media management, and tries to be efficient with those, by not letting you upload the exact same file over and over to their server, therefore using up unnecessary storage space, which can quickly add up.

-They do a type of file caching(I would get into that later), which helps them avoid storing duplicate file over and over on their server.
-This is caching is what made this approach work.
+They do a type of file caching(I would get into that later), to avoid storing duplicate file on their server.
+This caching approach is what made this approach work.

-Let's get into that already.
-The steps to recreate this method is shown below.
+Let's get into that.
+The steps to recreate this is shown below.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708520918450/7700d75f-e856-46ea-9112-38ed5eca700f.png align="center")

 1. Click the "add a contact to text" (button), you can actually send a message to yourself which is the least intrusive option.

 2. The first option in there is to "message yourself", which is what we would use.
-This was officially introduced last year also, although I already used it earlier, as I use it to send text and files across my devices(PC and smartphone), and in this case, we would use it send myself HD version of messages.
+This was officially introduced last year also.

-3. You click the "add media" button, which is what how you select the HD version of the file you want to send.
+3. You click the "add media" button, which is how you select the HD version of the file you want to send, and send it to yourself.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708599886932/f1f93575-aba2-4d41-89b1-8fe2df6c165a.png align="center")